joshbegley/nyt-latest/README.md

-**Trump Says There Will Be ‘Hell to Pay’ Unless Hostages in Gaza Are Released**\
+**Trump Threatens ‘Hell to Pay’ Unless Gaza Hostages Are Freed Before Inauguration**\
 `President-elect Donald J. Trump said in a social media post on Monday that the hostages must be released before his inauguration in January.`\
 https://nytimes.com/2024/12/02/world/middleeast/trump-gaza-hostages-inauguration.html

 **A Second-Rate Crime Gets a Second-Rate Pardon**\